-A serious part of your holiday in Greece is the meeting with local cuisine and drinks.
+A significant part of your holiday in Greece is meeting local cuisine and drinks.
 Some drinks are specific for certain areas only like kumquat liqueur is for Corfu and citron is for Naxos because the small fruits used for their production are cultivated only there, and the limited quantities do not allow mass sale all over the country.
 Other islands, Lefkada and Crete, boast with the creamy-white non-alcoholic drink made from almonds and sugar, called soumada.
 And since you may not be able to visit these particular geographic regions, see which are the drinks you can find anywhere in Greece and you must try during your stay.
 Forget about whiskey and champagne for a while and go for the local specialties.

 The cold refreshing drink is everywhere - you will find it at every beach bar, cafe or bakery.
 And it is not only for the summer, Greeks drink it all year round.
 Frappe is made from instant coffee and water, stirred with a mixer until rich foam comes out, filled with milk and ice.
 The best drink to have while lying on the sunbed by the sea.

 Being in Greece and not trying the mythical Mythos beer is a pity.
 Along with Alfa, this is the most common beer brand in the country.
 Both are light, the taste is individual and the choice between both is yours.

 While frappe and beer are more like daily drinks, retsina is the companion for your dinner.
 This is the world-famous Greek resinated wine served cold in small glass bottles.
 There are numerous retsina brands all over Greece but if you do not specify it when you order, probably you will be served a local brand or one of the few most common spread - Malamatina, Michali Georgiadi or Kehribari.